shajikk/DL_edge/HW3/README.md

 - The frame rate is also adjusted (currently 3fps) for this demo.
 - Face is captured by OpenCV.
 The name of the file and the directory where the captured image file needs to be stored is set in this conatiner itself.
 All the information is pickled into a binary stream and send to the endpoint.
 - `mosquitto_pub_test.py`  can be used to test the pipeline.
-- Probably bring up as the last piece in pipeline, else when the container boots up it immiediately starts sending the package.
+- **Bring up this container as the last piece in pipeline**, else when the container boots up it immiediately starts sending the package.

 ### Bring up the MQTT broker in jetson,  connect it to tx2 bridge network (Jetson)